 Genetic Communities, Migrations, and Ancestry

 Ancestry DNA can tell if you share genetic similarities to other groups of people around the world.
 For example, my grandmother’s DNA shows that she is genetically similar to the early settlers of Connecticut, Rhode Island, New York, and Michigan.

 This matches perfectly what I know about her family tree.

 My mother belongs to the Czech Republic, Poland, Slovakia and Lithuania genetic community, which is probably because she has tons of German, Slovak and Polish ancestry.
 German ancestry usually shows up as Germanic Europe DNA on Ancestry, but Germans might also have ancestors from other places in Europe that might match neighboring regions.

 You can belong to multiple Genetic Communities, especially if you have ancestors from all over the United States and world.

 Ideas About How You Might Be Related to Your Ancestry DNA Matches

-The Ancestry DNA algorithm determines your possible relationship with your DNA matches based on the percentage of DNA that you share, and the number and size of the segments (and probably lots of other things… I’m no scientist).
+The Ancestry DNA algorithm determines your possible relationship with your DNA matches based on the percentage of DNA that you share, and the number and size of the shared DNA segments.